 Because you can’t photograph what you can’t find.

-We focus on how to find wildlife, how to track wildlife, understanding their behavior, and how to safely and ethically get close.
+We focus on everything that happens in the field before you press a button: how to find wildlife, how to track wildlife, understanding their behavior, and how to both safely and ethically get close.

 “I’ve learned more from one issue of PhotoWILD than from years of YouTube and other so-called ‘wildlife photography’ magazines.”